 Subdivision (b)(2)-(4) of the current rule matches the text found in (C)(1)(b)-(d) of the previous rule, which had the heading of “Permissive Withdrawal.”
 And the last part of each version of this rule (3-700(D) in the old, (e)(1)-(2) in the new) are nearly identical.
 Only one subdivision was substantially changed.
 Subdivision (C)(1)(f) in the previous RPC – “breaches an agreement or obligation to the member as to expenses or fees” has been expanded in (b)(5) of the new rule to say that a lawyer is allowed to withdraw from representing a client if the lawyer has given the client a reasonable warning, after the breach, that he or she will withdraw unless the client fulfills the agreement or performs the obligation.

 Rule 1.16 in the American Bar Association (ABA)’s RPC is very similar to the CBA’s version of this rule in the new RPC.
 ABA Rule 1.16(a)(1)-(3) covers provisions for mandatory withdrawal of a lawyer’s representation of a client; (b)(1)-(7) covers provisions for permissive withdrawal of representation; (c) is the same in both ABA’s and CBA’s RPC; and (d) corresponds to (e) in CBA’s rule.

 Benefit: Generally speaking, because the new rule has elaborated on some of the provisions mentioned in the previous version of the rule, any client who wishes to better understand their rights for representation will now find it easier to do so.

-Rules of Professional Conduct, California Bar Association, American Bar Association, Legal Malpractice, Legal Representation, Parker Law Group Attorneys, APC, Port Parker
+Rules of Professional Conduct, California Bar Association, American Bar Association, Legal Malpractice, Legal Representation, Parker Taylor Law Group, Port Parker